 And in the process, she had been hurt: slashed viciously across her torso.

-Of course, once the creature's filthy extremity cut into her skin—had spilled her blood—Ichigo had taken less than a second to kill the beast with earth shattering fury.
+Of course, once the creature's filthy extremity cut into her skin— had spilled her blood— Ichigo had taken less than a second to destroy the beast with earth shattering fury.

 Now, she's on his back, and the crisp air is whipping across her face as he runs towards the Shoten.

-"Ichigo put me DOWN!"
+"Ichigo put me do-down!"
 She tries to yell, but her voice breaks at the end from the effort it takes to do so.

 Despite the fact that he refuses to meet her eyes, she recognizes the look marring his features.
 She had become all too familiar with that serious, guilt-ridden expression he adopts anytime she gets injured.